ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Listener -> ListenError<reason?>
 ~~~

-A ListenError occurs either when the Properties of the Preconnection cannot be fulfilled for
-listening, when the Local Endpoint (or Remote Endpoint, if specified) cannot
+A ListenError occurs either when the Properties and Security Parameters of the Preconnection cannot be fulfilled for listening or cannot be reconciled with the Local Endpoint (and/or Remote Endpoint, if specified), when the Local Endpoint (or Remote Endpoint, if specified) cannot
 be resolved, or when the application is prohibited from listening by policy.

 ~~~